quinnuk/AtmosTrackSplitter/README.md

 ## Why this exists

-Concert Blu-rays with a Dolby Atmos mix are usually one giant file with chapter markers per song.
+Concert Blu-rays and Atmos reissue discs are usually one giant file with chapter markers per song.
 Most tools either:
 - flatten/transcode the audio (losing the Atmos object metadata), or
 - give you the whole disc as one file with no easy way to split it, or
 - require you to hand-build `mkvmerge`/`ffmpeg` commands per chapter.

-Atmos Track Splitter automates the whole thing: point it at the ripped disc folder, find the Atmos playlist, type in the track names, and get one clean, bit-exact file per song.
+Atmos Track Splitter automates the whole thing: point it at the ripped disc folder, let it find the right Atmos playlist, name the tracks (typed, pasted, imported, or looked up), and get one clean, bit-exact file per song.

 ## Features

-- 🔍 **Auto-detects the Atmos track** — scans every `.mpls` playlist with `mkvmerge -i` and picks the one with a `TrueHD Atmos` track and the most chapters
+- 🔍 **Auto-detects the right playlist** — scans every `.mpls` playlist and scores each one (Atmos track present, chapter count, video track, duration) rather than just grabbing the first Atmos match, and explains its reasoning so you can sanity-check or override the pick.
+Near-identical playlists (alternate angles, region variants) are automatically flagged as likely duplicates instead of shown as separate top candidates.
+- 📝 **Four ways to name tracks** — paste a plain list and click Fill; import a tracklist file (`.txt`, `.nfo`, `.cue`, or a saved `.tracklist.json`); pull in whatever chapter names are already embedded in the disc; or look the album up on **MusicBrainz** and match its tracklist to your chapters automatically.
+Every method shows a review screen before anything is applied — matched chapters pre-checked, mismatches flagged, nothing silently overwritten.
+- 📂 **Finds sidecar tracklists for you** — if a `.txt`/`.nfo`/`.cue` tracklist is already sitting in the disc rip folder, the app tells you so you don't have to go looking.
+- ⏸️ **Resumable, cancel-safe jobs** — extraction progress is checkpointed to a manifest, so a crash, a cancel, or a closed app mid-job doesn't mean starting over; relaunching against the same output folder offers to resume exactly where it left off.
+- 📋 **Per-job extraction log** — every run writes an `extraction.log` you can open with one click, showing exactly what each external tool was told to do — the single most useful thing to attach to a bug report.
-- ⚠️ **Checks for MKVToolNix/ffmpeg on startup** — if either is missing from your PATH, you get a dialog with direct download links instead of a confusing failure mid-extraction
+- ⚠️ **Checks for MKVToolNix/ffmpeg on startup** — if either is missing, you get a dialog with direct download links and a Browse button that verifies and remembers a custom path, instead of a confusing failure mid-extraction.
-- ✂️ **No re-encoding** — stream-copies video + Atmos audio only; the object-based Atmos mix stays bit-exact
+- ✂️ **No re-encoding** — stream-copies video + Atmos audio only; the object-based Atmos mix stays bit-exact.
-- 📺 **Keeps the video track** — so playback on a TV shows the concert, not a black screen
+- 📺 **Keeps the video track** — so playback on a TV shows the concert, not a black screen.
-- 📝 **Fast track naming** — paste a whole tracklist at once and it fills every chapter field in order (strips leading `1.`, `01 -`, etc.)
-- 📁 **Clean output** — creates a sensibly-named album folder and one file per song, named from your chapter titles
+- 📁 **Clean output, never overwritten silently** — a sensibly-named album folder, one file per song, and a confirmation before any existing output file is replaced.
-- 💾 **Remembers your settings** — last-used folders and tool paths persist between runs
+- 💾 **Remembers your settings** — last-used folders and tool paths persist between runs.
-- 🪟 **Runs standalone** — build a windowed `.exe` with no attached console, so closing the terminal (or just double-clicking it) never kills a mid-extraction job
+- 🪟 **Runs standalone** — build a windowed `.exe` with no attached console, so closing the terminal (or just double-clicking it) never kills a mid-extraction job.
+- ❓ **Built-in Help menu** — tips and troubleshooting live in the app itself (Help → Tips & Troubleshooting), alongside quick links to this README and the issue tracker.

 ## How it works

 1. Point the app at a folder containing a ripped disc — it must have the standard, unmodified `BDMV/PLAYLIST/*.mpls` structure (not a flattened single MKV).
-2. It runs `mkvmerge -i` on each playlist to find which one has a `TrueHD Atmos` track and how many chapters it has, and auto-selects the best match.
-3. You type or paste in song names for each chapter.
+2. It inspects every playlist via `mkvmerge -i` and scores each as a candidate for the Atmos feature, pre-selecting the best match and showing its reasoning.
+3. You name each chapter — paste, import a file, pull in embedded names, or look it up on MusicBrainz — and review the proposed matches before accepting them.
 4. It extracts the video track plus just the Atmos audio (stream-copy, no transcoding) via `mkvmerge`, dropping the other audio tracks (AC-3, DTS-HD, etc).
-It then reads the exact chapter timestamps from the extracted file and splits it into one file per song with `ffmpeg`.
+It then reads the exact chapter timestamps and splits the result into one file per song with `ffmpeg`, checkpointing progress as it goes.

 ## Requirements

-**External tools** (must be installed and either on your `PATH`, or their paths set in `settings.py` / a future settings dialog):
+**External tools** (must be installed and either on your `PATH`, or their paths set via the app's missing-tools dialog / `settings.py`):

 | Tool | Provides | Link |
 |---|---|---|